 Together, we are both March against Monsanto activists and have written articles and spoken publicly about the environmental dangers of genetically modified organisms in the food supply and their massive impact on the natural world.
 We both firmly believe that responsible self-sustainable lifestyles is the path towards healing this world, its people, and all living creatures.
 Our beliefs do not just begin and end with mere words, we live each and every day, working hard to move closer and closer to a truly self-sustaining off-grid lifestyle.

 Our “Take” on Social Media…

-We don’t currently have a Facebook page for puppies, as we just prefer to keep things more personal, and subscribe to a different philosophy when it comes to finding potential homes for our dogs.
+We recently opened a Facebook page for our dogs, but it was not by choice.
+We mainly use Instagram to keep our puppy families connected with us and each other.
+Instagram requires you to have a Facebook Page in order to utilize certain features of their app.
+We honestly just prefer to keep things more personal, and subscribe to a different philosophy when it comes to finding potential homes for our dogs.
 We are not a full time breeding business, so advertising is not something we really feel is necessary.
 It’s also very difficult to continuously update multiple sites with current information.
-I have a personal Facebook page, as well as an Instagram, but neither are used to promote the selling of puppies – only to share our family adventures, our artwork, and our love for our Malamutes, all of them, not just the pups.
-So if you are interested in puppies, you can feel free to message us, and we will keep you privately in the loop for any upcoming litters we may have available, or just check in on our “Upcoming Litters” page from time to time.
-Thanks!
+Our Instagram is not used to promote the selling of puppies – only to share our family adventures and our love for our Malamutes, all of them, not just the pups.
+Now that Facebook and Instagram allow you to update both at the same time, it makes it easier and more manageable for us.
+You can find us on Instagram @mountain_life_malamutes (our feed is located throughout our site) – Thank You!